 By the end of the 1990s, the cable company had more than 1.2 million subscribers and had become the region’s largest cable operator.
 In January 2000, the Lenfest family sold Lenfest Communications to the Comcast Corporation.

 In the same year, the Lenfests decided to devote their time and energy to philanthropy.
 Gerry and Marguerite agreed to dedicate the majority of their wealth to causes connected to their core values and to support institutions and issues they viewed as critical to the future of the region they love.
 The Lenfests’ three adult children also created charitable foundations and will continue the Lenfest giving legacy in the future.

 The priority of education has guided the work of the Lenfest Foundation since its inception.
 One of its first significant initiatives was the Lenfest College Scholarship Program, which now awards twenty-four scholarships annually to high-performing students from rural areas of Pennsylvania.
 These students are attending most academically challenging colleges and universities in the United States and many are the first in their families to go to college.
 In 2014, the Lenfests created and endowed the Lenfest Scholars Foundation to ensure that this program will continue in perpetuity.

 In 2011, the Lenfest Foundation Board of Directors revised its mission to focus on disadvantaged youth in the Philadelphia area.
 Through a multiyear planning process, the foundation determined that it could have the greatest impact in workforce development and career pathways, out-of-school time programs for middle school students and early learning.
-The foundation intends to accomplish its work over a fifteen-year period.
+The foundation intends to distribute all remaining resources by January 2023.